cryptoworkbench/cryptoworkbench/README.md

 # Project description
-Project cryptoworkbench is a project to create an environment for studying cryptography and the properties of numbers.
+The idea is to create a virtual mathematics laboratory.
+A laboratory whose instruments that can be accessed through the Linux terminal.

-Add "workbench/" to your PATH variable.
+Add "/workbench/" to your PATH variable.

 ## Non-exclusive list of implemented mathematics
 ### The Sieve of Eratosthenes